Junaidhkn/Astro_fm/README.md

-# Astro Frontend Masters Workshop
+# Astro Shoping cart and A Blog Page

-TKTK

-## What are we building?

-Small business site that uses several of the common workflows that many (most?) websites end up following.
+## Small business site that uses several of the common workflows that many (most?) websites end up following.

 - Marketing landing page
   - Hero images